mdgriffith/elm-ui/README.md

 The community around `elm-ui` is maintaining a collection of examples called the [elm-ui-cookbook](https://github.com/rofrol/elm-ui-cookbook).
 If you are just starting out with `elm-ui`, or get stuck on specific things, this can be a great resource.

+## Notes

+Make sure to have `<!DOCTYPE html>` on top of your application; otherwise, things might get messed up in some browsers.

 ## Contributing

 Want to help out fixing bugs or reporting issues?